top of page

 Signs Of Feral Hogs On Your Property

 For the most part, feral hogs are nocturnal animals.
 But even if you don't see them in the day, they leave signs of their presence behind.
-Droppings, trails, rubs, crossings, and wallowing are all telltale indicators you have these animals on your property.
+Droppings, trails, rubs, crossings, and wallowing are all telltale indicators that you have these animals on your property.
 Muddy areas are a favored place for hogs because the mud helps to keep them cool.
-Also, the mud provides a protective barrier from insects and the sun.
+Also, the mud provides a protective barrier between insects and the sun.